benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 20.md

 ### Switching Fabrics
 The goal of fabric is to ferry as many packets as possible from input to output ports as quickly as possible.

+#### Memory
-- **memory** - input port writes packets into shared memory and output port reads the packet when output link ready to transmit
+Input port writes packets into shared memory and output port reads the packet when output link ready to transmit

+#### Bus
-- **bus** - single shared channel to move data from input to output port. easy to build buses; technology is quite mature
+single shared channel to move data from input to output port. easy to build buses; technology is quite mature

+#### Crossbar
-- **crossbar** - each input port has a physical data path to every output port. *Switch* over at the cross-over points turns on to connect pairs of ports
+each input port has a physical data path to every output port. *Switch* over at the cross-over points turns on to connect pairs of ports

+crossbars can get expensive as the number of ports grow (N^2 connections for N ports).
+MGR uses a crossbar and schedules (in, out) port pairs.

+### Nonblocking fabrics
+High-speed switching fabrics are designed to be nonblocking:
+- if an output port is "available", an input port can always transmit to it without being blocked by the switching fabric itself
+- nontrivial to achieve

+Crossbars are nonblocking by design and shared memory can be designed to be nonblocking if the memory access is fast enough